BugSplat-Git/my-qt-crasher/README.md

 ### Additional Considerations

-If you change the database, application and version in `main.cpp`, be sure to update the `QMAKE_POST_LINK` command with these new values. `symbols.sh` is responsible for running `dump_syms` and `symupload` on macOS and Linux. `symbols.bat` is responsible for running `symupload` on Windows.
+If you change the BugSplat `database`, `application`, or `version` values in `main.cpp`, be sure to update the corresponding variables in the [myQtCrasher.pro file](https://github.com/BugSplat-Git/my-qt-crasher/blob/fc55bad38929f21a431c965abcfd3a17b1b91e45/myQtCrasher.pro#L38-L43).
+The `symbols.sh` scripts are responsible for running `symbol-upload` on macOS and Linux.
+Likewise, `symbols.bat` is responsible for running `symbol-upload` on Windows.
 If the values passed to `symbols.sh` or `symbols.bat` via the `QMAKE_POST_LINK` command are wrong then you will not see file names or line numbers in your crash reports.

 ## 👷 Support

-If you have any additional questions, please email our [support](mailto:support@bugsplat.com) team, join us on [Discord](https://discord.gg/K4KjjRV5ve), or reach out via the chat in our web application.
+If you have any additional questions, please email our [support](mailto:support@bugsplat.com) team, join us on [Discord](https://discord.gg/bugsplat), or reach out via the chat in our web application.